Mahak008/IGDTUW-Complaint-Resolution-System/README.md

 If you want to contribute to this project, please follow these steps:

 1. **Fork the repository**: Click the "Fork" button at the top right of the repository page to create your own copy.
-2. **Create a new branch**: Switch to a new branch for your changes.
-3. **Commit your changes**: Add your changes and commit them with a meaningful message.
+2. **Commit your changes**: Add your changes and commit them with a meaningful message.
-4. **Push to the branch**: Push your changes to your forked repository.
+3. **Push to the branch**: Push your changes to your forked repository.
-5. **Create a new Pull Request**: Navigate to the original repository and click on "New Pull Request".
+4. **Create a new Pull Request**: Navigate to your repository and click on "New Pull Request".
 Provide a description of your changes and submit the pull request for review.

 ## Show some ❤️
 If you like this project, please give it a ⭐ on [Github](https://github.com/Mahak008/IGDTUW-Complaint-Resolution-System)